What is PDA?

 Low-Demand Approaches

-This doesn't mean "no expectations" — it means reducing unnecessary demands:
+This doesn't mean "no expectations."
+It means reducing unnecessary demands:

 - Does this actually need to happen right now?